The Importance of Physical Security in the Data Center

 It’s important to make sure that your access control systems work effectively by ensuring that access to control points cannot be shared.
 That’s why retinal or fingerprint recognition — biometrics — is such an effective way to let employees enter the data center.
 Alternately, or in addition to biometrics, consider requiring employees to enter a pin number to access the entry point.
 Further, a surveillance camera lets you know who is entering your facility at all times.

-If you’ve decided to beef up your security by moving your data center’s location, Silverback Migration Solutions’ customizable data center relocations can simplify your move.
+If you’ve decided to beef up your data center physical security by moving your data center’s location, Silverback Migration Solutions’ customizable data center relocations can simplify your move.
 Our professional inventory, shipping, and equipment insurance can make your move as safe as it can be, which was, of course, your goal in the first place.

 Comments are closed